-• The fair value of PPE shall be adopted on the basis of depreciated replacement cost;
+The fair value of PPE shall be adopted on the basis of depreciated replacement cost;

-- The CFO shall determine effective procedures for the capitalisation of movable assets on recognition. - Every Head of Directorate shall ensure that all movable assets under their control are correctly capitalised by ensuring that all movable assets are verified for completeness and correctness during the FAR Certificate process whereby the confirm that all assets under their control are recorded on the FAR.
+• The CFO shall determine effective procedures for the capitalisation of movable assets on recognition.

+Every Director shall ensure that all movable assets under their control are correctly capitalised by ensuring that all movable assets are verified for completeness and correctness during the FAR Certificate process whereby the confirm that all assets under their control are recorded on the FAR.